caente/caente.github.com/_posts/2016-06-17-practical-typeclasses.md

 # Practicality

-For the case when `isRecent` just receives a `DateTime`, the call site seems very elquent:
+For the case when `isRecent` just receives a `DateTime`, the call site is very elquent, we can tell what property of `Email` is being used.

 ~~~
 isRecent(email.receivedDate)